 This article is a distilled collection of my favorite topics, articles, videos, podcasts, people, or other things in 2020.
-I tried to get the recommendations in some order, so expect similar topics to follow each other.
+I tried to get the recommendations in order, you can expect similar topics to follow each other.

 What I’ve Learned

 What I’ve Learned by Joseph Everett is one of my favorite channels regarding health, productivity, and psychology.
-He puts a lot of effort into summarizing dozens of scientific studies or meta-studies in an easily digestible way.
+He puts great effort into summarizing dozens of scientific studies or meta-studies in a digestible way.
 One of his goals is to fight modern dogma.

 Why We Sleep

 Since I read his book and listened to his TED talk, I increased my median sleep duration from 6 hours to 8 hours a night.

 What is Happiness?

 This year, he created a three-part series about Happiness: What is Happiness?, The Foundations of Happiness, and The Secret to Happier.
 The amount of work he put into this long documentary is impressive!

 A new channel about politics, news, social psychology, media psychology, human communication, and memes I discovered in 2020 was Aydin Paladin.
 Her essays are impressive!
 In one-hour-long videos, she entertainingly summarizes studies.
 I found her through her destruction of Critical Race Theory studies.
 That was interesting.
 In How Russians Hacked My Memes: Dissertation Destruction she destroyed a recent doctoral dissertation.

 Jordan Peterson was finally back at the end of 2020.
 He needed a long recovery, because of the severe side effects of a medication he took to deal with anxiety resulting from the cancer diagnosis of his wife.